 order to maintain your creativity and enthusiasm, consider committing to healthy habits and stress management.

 6. Do I have the financial resources to support this venture?
-A significant risk that entrepreneurs are faced with involves money.
 No matter

-what business you decide upon, there will be some level of “personal” investment required.
+what business you decide upon, there may be some level of “personal” investment required.
 Set realistic financial objectives, define your

 ‘break even’ point, and track your progress to get there.
 If you have an innovative idea, reach out to funds, grants or venture capitalists